WiFi Sensor User Guide for use with MQTT

-Soft AP SSID: This is where you can customize the SSID that the sensor will broadcast.
-Remember to use underscores or dashes instead of spaces if the ID you wish to create contains multiple words.
+Soft AP SSID: This is where the SSID that the sensor will broadcast can be changed.
+Remember to use underscores or dashes instead of spaces if the ID entered contains multiple words

 Soft AP Password: This is the password that will need to be entered when trying to access this device’s network.

 Domain: Enter the URL for the MQTT broker in this Field.
 Alternatively, the IP address may be entered for the MQTT broker in the IP field.
 This field must be left blank if you intend to use the IP field